 He continues to say, “We now recognize that eye movement patterns represent a perfect example of a causal connection running in the opposite direction.
 Poor readers do show the inefficient characteristics listed above, but they are also comprehending text more poorly.
 In fact, we now know that eye movements rather closely reflect the efficiency of ongoing reading—with the number of regressions and fixations per line increasing as the material becomes more difficult, and decreasing as reading efficiency increases—and this is true for all readers, regardless of their skill level.
 When skilled readers are forced to read material too difficult for them, their eye movement patterns deteriorate and approximate those usually shown by the less skilled reader.
 The eye movement patterns of the latter look more fluent when they are allowed to read easier material.
 In short, the level of reading determines the nature of the eye movement patterns, not the reverse.”

-Many have come to realize that dyslexia is a far more diversified problem than generally believed, and the problems of dyslexics reach beyond the limits of traditionally-defined language deficits stemming from damaged phoneme awareness.
+Many have come to realize that dyslexia is a far more diversified problem than generally believed, and the problems of dyslexics reach beyond the limits of traditionally defined language deficits stemming from damaged phoneme awareness.

 Eden et al. (1994) studied eye movements in dyslexic children during several non-reading tasks.
 Dyslexic children (n = 26) had significantly worse eye movement stability during fixation of small targets than normal children (n = 39).
 The authors conclude that the presence of oculomotor abnormalities in a non-reading task strongly suggests that the underlying deficit in the control of eye movements seen in dyslexics is not caused by language problems alone.
 The results were also compared to the children’s phonological ability.
-Poor fixation control were found in dyslexics with or without poor phonological ability.
+Poor fixation control was found in dyslexics with or without poor phonological ability.

-This study, as well as others, stress that at least one subtype of dyslexia is affected by differences in visual processing, which can be detected within eye movement recordings (Franzen, 2021).
+This study, as well as others, stresses that at least one subtype of dyslexia is affected by differences in visual processing, which can be detected within eye movement recordings (Franzen, 2021).
 Bellocchi (2013) concludes: “Reading is a highly complex task involving the rapid coordination of visual, phonological, semantic and linguistic processes in order to access meaning.”

 References and sources: